rackspace/gophercloud/docs/compute/index.md

 ### List all available servers

+{% highlight go %}
+import (
+  "github.com/rackspace/gophercloud/pagination"
+  "github.com/rackspace/gophercloud/openstack/compute/v2/servers"
+)

+// We have the option of filtering the server list.
+If we want the full
+// collection, leave it as an empty struct opts := servers.ListOpts{Name: "server_1"}

+// Retrieve a pager (i.e. a paginated collection) pager := servers.List(client, opts)

+// Define an anonymous function to be executed on each page's iteration err := pager.EachPage(func(page pagination.Page) (bool, error) {
+  serverList, err := servers.ExtractServers(page)

+  for _, s := range serverList {
+    // "s" will be a servers.Server
+  }
+})
+{% endhighlight %}

 ### Get details for a server

+{% highlight go %}
+// We need the UUID in string form server, id := servers.Get(client, "server_id").Extract()
+{% endhighlight %}

 ### Update an existing server

+{% highlight go %}
+opts := servers.UpdateOpts{Name: "new_name"}

+server, err := servers.Update(client, "server_id", opts).Extract()
+{% endhighlight %}

 ### Delete an existing server

+{% highlight go %}
+result := servers.Delete(client, "server_id")
+{% endhighlight %}

 ### Change admin password

+{% highlight go %}
+result := servers.ChangeAdminPassword(client, "server_id", "newPassword_&123")
+{% endhighlight %}

 ### Reboot a server

+There are two different methods for rebooting a VM: soft or hard reboot.
+A soft reboot instructs the operating system to initiate its own restart procedure, whereas a hard reboot cuts power (if a physical machine) or teminates the instance at the hypervisor level (if a virtual machine).

+{% highlight go %}
+// You have a choice of two reboot methods: servers.SoftReboot or servers.HardReboot result := servers.Reboot(client, "server_id", servers.SoftReboot)
+{% endhighlight %}

 ### Rebuild a server

+The rebuild operation removes all data on the server and replaces it with the image specified.
+The server's existing ID and all IP addresses will remain the same.

+{% highlight go %}
+// You have the option of specifying additional options opts := RebuildOpts{Metadata: map[string]string{"owner": "me"}}

+result := servers.Rebuild(client, "server_id", "name", "password", "image_id", additional)
+{% endhighlight %}

 ### Resize a server

+{% highlight go %}
+result := servers.Resize(client, "server_id", "new_flavor_id")
+{% endhighlight %}

 ### Confirm a resize operation

+{% highlight go %}
+result := servers.ConfirmResize(client, "server_id")
+{% endhighlight %}

 ### Revert a resize operation

+{% highlight go %}
+result := servers.RevertResize(client, "server_id")
+{% endhighlight %}